MarkUsProject/ai-autograding-feedback/presentation_materials/Example_commands.md

 --submission_type jupyter \
 --prompt image_analyze \
 --scope image \
+--submission_image presentation_materials/iris_image_examples/image_test_incorrect/student_submission.png \
---assignment presentation_materials/iris_image_examples/image_test_incorrect \
+--submission presentation_materials/iris_image_examples/image_test_incorrect/student_submission.ipynb \
 --question "4" \
---model openai \
+--provider openai
---output stdout

 ```

 # Example Response
-The graphs in the image do not fully solve the problem as specified.
-While they do show side-by-side boxplots for sepal lengths, sepal widths, petal lengths, and petal widths, the horizontal axis uses numerical labels (0, 1, 2) instead of the species names.
-The problem asks for the species names to be used, making the ticks on the horizontal axes informative.
+The graphs in the attached image do not fully solve the problem.
+While they do show side-by-side boxplots for sepal lengths, sepal widths, petal lengths, and petal widths, the x-axis labels use numeric codes (0, 1, 2) instead of the species names.
+The problem specifies that the ticks on the horizontal axes should be informative by using the species names.